MoritzFeigl/ML_methods_for_stream_water_temperature_prediction/README.md

 Accompanying code for the publication "Machine learning methods for stream water temperature prediction"

-The code in this repository was used to produce all results and figures in our manuscript.
+The code in this repository was used to produce all results, tables and figures in the manuscript.
+The code is specifically written to be used on the Vienna Scientific Cluster and thus only directly usable with a Linux Cluster using SLUrM.

 ### Content of the repository